chsteinhauer/SMC-0/README.md

 * We changed our product to **soothe2** by Oeksound, as we concluded that Ozone was too complex regarding all its features that are outside our scope. **soothe2** attempts to solve the same problem, but is much simpler in its approach, and only focus on the refinement of ressonance in the mastering process.

-* We brainstormed pains and gains and created requirements from these outcomes.
+* We brainstormed pains and gains and created requirements from these.

 ### 7. september 2022

 * We refined the requirements

 * Planning the project by braking it down to its tasks